effector/effector/documentation/src/content/docs/en/api/effector/forward.md

 ---
 title: forward
-description: Deorecated method to create connection between units in a declarative way.
+description: Deprecated method to create connection between units in a declarative way.
 Send updates from one set of units to another
 redirectFrom:
   - /api/effector/forward
   - /docs/api/effector/forward